-Follow these steps on the MacPractice Server Computer.
+You'll need to follow these steps on the MacPractice Server Computer.
 This installer is valid for all MacPractice builds above 5.0.37.
-If you are running MacPractice 5.0 or earlier, please contact MacPractice Support.
+If you are running MacPractice 5.0 or earlier, please contact MacPractice Support for assistance.

 When successfully logged in, click the button labeled "Reference Concept Database".
 It will look like the screenshot below.
 This will start the download.

-This file will be roughly over 400MB, the time to download depends on the speed of your internet connection.
+This file will be roughly 200MB.
+The time to download depends on the speed of your internet connection.

 If you are using Safari, you can see the progress of your download by looking at or clicking the download button in the upper right corner, visible in the below screenshot.
 If you click it, a Downloads pop up will appear, displaying details about the download.

 Once you see this screen, the installation is complete!
-You can now restart your MacPractice server and have everyone log back in once the Server is up.
-You should now have access to the latest updates to the ICD-10 codes, NDC codes, etc.
+You may now log in to MacPractice and should now have access to the latest updates to the ICD-10 codes, NDC codes, etc.

 If you encounter any issues, don't hesitate to reach out to MacPractice Support.